 His success led to an offer from rival manufacturer Norton in April 1947 where he designed the Norton Dominator engine.
 This came to a somewhat acrimonious end when the Technical Director refused to release the complete machine for production, despite Norton's financial situation.
 This was based on the allegation that the engine lacked power and the performance was below par as a result.
 It was subsequently produced with no alterations to the engine, after Hopwood had left the company.

 April 1955 found him at Norton once more, still with Gilbert Smith as MD, but now under the aegis of AMC at Woolwich.
-When GS retired in 1958 he and the financial director at Bracebridge Street, Alec Skinner, were allowed to get on with taking this part of AMC forward with much improved results.
-Together with Doug Hele, as Chief Engineer, good results were achieved.
-Sadly this was to no avail, as the parent company was in a situation which absorbed all the modest profits made by Norton and Francis-Barnett, the only really profitable members.
+When Smith retired in 1958 he and the financial director at Bracebridge Street, Alec Skinner, were allowed to get on with taking this part of AMC forward with much improved results, together with Doug Hele as Chief Engineer.
+Sadly their efforts were to no avail, as the parent company was in a situation which absorbed all the modest profits made by Norton and Francis-Barnett, the only really profitable members.